William E. Oakes

-In 1860, Oakes was elected to serve as Chief Justice of McLennan County which was then the equivalent to the modern title of county judge.
-He remained in that position until 1862 when he enlisted in the Union Army.
+In 1860, amid unclear circumstances, Oakes and his neighbor Albert Gholson had a dispute resulting in Gholson being killed by Oakes.
+That same year, Oakes was elected to serve as Chief Justice of McLennan County which was then the equivalent to the modern title of county judge.
+Like his more famous friend, Sam Houston, Oakes openly and vehemently opposed secession.
+He remained on the bench until 1862 when he enlisted in the Union Army.
 This was not surprising as he was a Republican and many men of that party joined the North.
-However, it did not last because a dispute led to him killing his commanding officer and fleeing to the border of Mexico.
+However, Oakes fell into a disagreement with his enrolling officer, killed him, and fled to the border of Mexico.

 In March 1865, Oakes organized a group of men in Brazos Santiago near present-day South Padre Island.
 His brother, Robert, was one of the first sheriffs in central Texas and joined William at Brazos Santiago.
-They joined the Confederate forces and fought at Palmito Ranch, the final battle of the Civil War.
+They became officers for Company C of the 2nd Texas Cavalry US.
+Together, they fought at Palmito Ranch and White’s Ranch, the final battles of the Civil War.
 Afterwards, Oakes returned home to Waco.